 As a companion to what’s above, you will upload a copy of your academic transcripts for every undergraduate or graduate school you attended, including any transfer schools.
 If your transcripts are not in English, you will need to have them translated and submit both the original copy and the certified translation.
 You may submit unofficial transcripts as part of your application but will be required to follow up with official copies if you enroll at Tuck.
 It is not necessary to provide transcripts from study abroad institutions if your study abroad course(s) are listed on your undergraduate or graduate school transcripts.

 Tuck does not convert GPAs to a standardized scale.
 We are interested in your achievement within your specific academic context.
 Likewise, you should not convert your GPA to a 4.0 scale if this is not how your school reports grades.
 Please report your GPA using the exact scale employed by your degree granting institution.
-The admissions committee is well versed in different grading schemes from around the world and, as I shared in a previous blog post, we calibrate and assess your grades within the context of your school’s grading scale and rigor, and we are mindful of trends within degree programs and across your academic history.
+The admissions committee is well versed in different grading schemes from around the world and we calibrate and assess your grades within the context of your school’s grading scale and rigor, and we are mindful of trends within degree programs and across your academic history.
 It is important to note that there is no minimum GPA required to apply to Tuck and your undergraduate major may be in any field.
 Also, equal consideration for admission will be given to those that have completed three-year bachelor’s degrees.
 Tuck seeks qualified applicants from all backgrounds and the Tuck fabric is enriched by the diversity of academic experiences and perspectives represented amongst each class.

 While all of this education information tells a compelling story about your academic history, there may be additional context that you wish to provide to the admissions committee particularly if your academic performance was not strong.
 You may do so in the Optional Information section of the application.
 As we have shared elsewhere on this blog, this space is truly optional and need not take the form of an additional essay.
 A few explanatory sentences or bullet points can serve you well here.
 If there were extenuating circumstances that impacted your academic performance or clarity you would like to provide around the transcripts you have submitted, use this space accordingly.